 As a result of an active sewer line upgrade project being undertaken by the City along the Venetian Causeway in the vicinity of Belle Isle, drivers are currently experiencing lane closures on eastbound Venetian Way at Rivo Alto and Belle Isle.
-To help alleviate the westbound congestion that results in the afternoon peak period, the Transportation and Mobility Department worked with the County to extend the green time for the intersections of Purdy Avenue/Dade Boulevard, Island Avenue West/Venetian Way, and Island Avenue East/Venetian Way In addition, the Public Works Department successfully petitioned the USCG to approve a temporary deviation of the east drawbridge schedule whereby the bridge opens only on the hour from 7 a.m. to 9 a.m. and from 4 p.m. to 7 p.m. on weekdays (except federal holidays, emergency vessels, and vessels in distress) to help mitigate traffic congestion along the causeway.
+To help alleviate the westbound congestion that results in the afternoon peak period, the Transportation and Mobility Department worked with the County to extend the green time for the intersections of Purdy Avenue/Dade Boulevard, Island Avenue West/Venetian Way, Island Avenue East/Venetian Way, Dade Boulevard/17 Street, Dade Boulevard/West Avenue and West Avenue/17 Street.
+In addition, the Public Works Department successfully petitioned the County and USCG to approve a temporary deviation of the east drawbridge schedule whereby the bridge opens only on the hour from 7 a.m. to 9 a.m. and from 4 p.m. to 7 p.m. on weekdays (except federal holidays, emergency vessels, and vessels in distress) to help mitigate traffic congestion along the causeway.
+While the temporary bridge restrictions currently in place expire on March 30, 2023 the Public Works Department is working with the County to extend until the completion of the sewer line upgrade project.